Chapter 3 Functions in R

 • To modularize a task so that we can reuse the same code in many places.

-• To increase readability of code.
+• To increase the readability of your code.

 • To reduce redundancy and reduce the number of errors.